johnmcclumpha/RustPlaguedMurderers/readme.md

 Configure the attire, skins and weapons to choose from (or leave the plugin defaults if you want) and when spawning murderers will be fitted out with a random combination of attire, skins and weapons.

-You can also configure the health (strength) of the murderers.
+You can also configure the health (strength) of the murderers and scarecrows.

 A great way to really customise the appearance of your murderers without them all looking identical.